 Best use: Hammock camping, hiking, backpacking

-The Hennessy Hammock Expedition is a cousin to the previously mentioned Hennessy Hammock Explorer.
+The Hennessy Hammock Expedition Hammock is a cousin to the previously mentioned Hennessy Hammock Explorer.
 The main difference between these two is the weight and price.
 The Expedition series is cheaper, and also heavier.
 That being said, it’s a more budget friendly option of the Hennessy Hammock tent series that provides the same trusted Hennessy quality.

 This particular hammock tent is extremely versatile, with an attachable mosquito net, a detachable rain fly, support ropes, and a place to store your stuff.
 It’s constructed with their patented “easy enter, easy exit” and “never tip” technology, meaning that even the clumsiest of campers can maneuver around this hammock tent without a problem.

 We like the webbing straps and mesh pocket on the ridgeline that protects the bark of trees from being ruined.
 So, along with protecting you with its nylon fabric, the hammock is nature-friendly also.
-Provided the hammock is sturdy, it can support weight up to 250 lbs, which is good for a single person and if you are thin, then two people can quickly adjust.
+Provided the hammock is sturdy, it can support weight up to 250 pounds, which is good for a single person and if you are thin, then two people can quickly adjust.

 The downside is if you are exceptionally taller, it is going to be difficult for you to adjust in the sleeping bag; else it works well for everyone.
 Even in the heavy rain, you won’t get a drop of it inside.
 All over, it works well even in the bad weather.